davinerd/dhis2-tools-dab/README.md

 +----------+---------+---------------------+------+-----------+-----------+--------------+
 ```

+## Limitations
+This software has been tested with a limited set of data and resources.

+Specifically, it was tested against the official DHIS2 databases, which lack several type of data like metadata.
+Also, audit data has been produced limited to basic processes like user management and authentication.

+The system has been tested on laptops and workstations, using mostly virtualization and paravirtualization environments (i.e. VMWare and VirtualBox), with limited storage capacity.

+All SIEM rules must be thoroughly tested to ensure correctness.

 ## Extend
 If you want to add support to other type of containers like a different SIEM or a different monitoring system, you can do so by following the steps below: